 I completed my Bachelor of Music with Honours in Education at Western University, where I founded Choral Canada’s first student chapter, established the Don Wright Faculty of Music’s first choir council, and received the Deral Johnson Legacy Award in Choral Conducting.
 I then pursued a Bachelor of Education with a Minor in Environmental Education at Simon Fraser University, where I was honoured with the Carol and Gary Chapman Memorial Scholarship in Education.
+One of my proudest accomplishments during my undergraduate degree was winning the 2019 Canadian Music Educators Association essay competition, which led to my first academic publication in a national journal.

+In 2025, my school was awarded an $18,000 grant from Musicounts’ Slaight Family Innovation Fund to purchase culturally relevant and technology-forward instruments - an initiative that holds great significance for our school community.
 I am currently completing my Master of Music Education at Western University, expected in Spring 2026.
 Outside of teaching, I enjoy spending time with my corgi, Winnie, and exploring the mountains and backroads whenever I can.

 “Music gives us a language that cuts across the disciplines, helps us to see connections and brings a more coherent meaning to our world.”